Advertisement

 Awaiting committee hearing date

-Previous transparency efforts have failed because they tried to prevent encryption entirely.
+Previous transparency efforts failed because they tried to prevent encryption outright.
 HB-3911 takes a different approach:

 • Banning encryption outright